 - Find Shared NS Servers

-- Find hosts sharing the same name server.
+- Find hosts sharing the same name servers.
 Can be used to identify all domains within an organisation allowing rapid expansion of the attack surface.
-In the example below we see the discovery of related domains within the same organisation (different top level domains (tld) and root domains).
+In the example below, we see the discovery of related domains within the same organisation (different top level domains (tld) and root domains).